libis/rdm-integration/README.md

 - defaultDriver: default driver as used by the Dataverse installation, only "file" and "s3" are supported.
 See also the next section.
 - pathToFilesDir: path to the folder where Dataverse files are stored (only needed when using the "file" driver)
 - s3Config: configuration when using the "s3" driver, set in similarly to the settings for the s3 driver in your Dataverse installation.
 Only needed when using S3 file system that is not mounted as a volume.
 See also the next section.
 - pathToOauthSecrets: path to the file containing the OATH client secrets and POST URLs for the plugins configured to use OAuth for authentication.
 An example of a secrets file can be found in [example_oath_secrets.json](conf/example_oath_secrets.json).
-Further details can be found in the sections on frontend and OAuth configurations.
+As shown in that example, each OAuth client has its own entry, identified by the application ID, and contains two fields: clientSecret containing the client secret, and postURL containing the URL where the post request for acquiring tokens should be sent to.
 - maxFileSize: maximum size of a file that can be uploaded to the Dataverse installation.
 When not set, or set to 0 (or value less than 0), there is no limit on file size that can be uploaded.
 The exception to that rule is when no driver is configured and direct upload is not possible (this is always the case for the version run locally, not on the server).
 The file size is then limited by the SWORD API in Dataverse, where the maximum size is equal to ``2,147,483,647 bytes`` (maximum for the ``int32`` type).
 The files that cannot be uploaded due to the file size limit are filtered out by the frontend and the user is notified with a warning.

 An example backend configuration file, also used by default by the examples in the running from source section, is provided in the source code: [backend-config.json](conf/backend_config.json).
+An extra example, as can be used to connect to the [Demo Dataverse](https://demo.dataverse.org), can be found in [backend_config_demo.json](conf/backend_config_demo.json).
+Set the ``BACKEND_CONFIG_FILE`` environment variable accordingly to change used configuration files.

 ### Dataverse file system drivers
 When running this tool on the server, you can take advantage of directly uploading files to the file system where Dataverse files are stored, assuming that you have direct access to that file system from the location where this application is running.
 The most generic way is simply mounting the file system as a volume and configuring the tool to use the "file" driver pointing to the mounted volume.
 This works well for native file systems as well as other remote file systems.
 For example, you can use (AWS or locally deployed) S3 file system by first mounting a bucket with [s3fs](https://github.com/s3fs-fuse/s3fs-fuse).
 You can do that either on the host system where the application is running, on the container where the application is running (e.g., you can use the [s3fs-fuse](https://pkgs.alpinelinux.org/package/edge/testing/x86/s3fs-fuse) package for the Alpine Linux that the Docker image is based on), or use a separate Docker container that mounts the volume and makes it available to other docker containers (e.g. [efrecon/s3fs](https://hub.docker.com/r/efrecon/s3fs)).
 There are other, countless examples of mounting different native or remote file systems as a volume.
 All of them are configured similarly, for example: